RedBeardLab/rediSQL/README.md

 _With great powers comes great responsability_ (cit.
 Uncle Ben)

-Redis is born as a NoSQL database, this same module is already bordeline with the respect of the **common sense** that we, as community, should have.
+Redis is born as a NoSQL database.
+This same module is already bordeline with the respect of the **common sense** that we, as community, should have.

-Use but do not abuse RediSQL please.
+Please, use but do not abuse RediSQL.

 ## Motivation